Are you looking for SD card security cameras that save motion footage to a memory card locally instead of uploading it to a cloud server?

 RLC-511W wireless outdoor security camera with SD card recorder supports 2.4/5GHz WiFi, 5MP Super HD video quality, 4x optical zoom, 100ft decent night vision, motion detection & alerts, motion zoning & schedule.

-Here is one video example showing how RLC-411WS wireless security camera with SD, the first generation of RLC-511W, performs in real case scenarios.
+Here is one video example showing how RLC-511W wireless security camera with SD card performs in real case scenarios.

 5MP Dual-Band WiFi 4X Optical Zoom Camera